 How to Create a DVD From Video Using DVDFab DVD Creator

-Step 1: Download this DVD maker on your PC.
-Launch DVDFab 13 and select Creator from the option bar.
-Now, click Creator Mode Switcher and select DVD Creator.
-Upload the source video you wish to burn using the Add button present on the main page.
-Or, you can also do this by drag and drop function.
+Step 1: Download DVDFab 13 and install it on your PC.
+Launch the application and select Creator from the module bar.
+Click the Creator Mode Switcher and choose DVD Creator.
+Load your source video using the Add button on the main interface, or drag and drop the file directly.

 DVD Recorder with Hard Drive Alternative: Use DVDFab DVD Creator